 High Demand Needs in the Job Market

 AS of the end of March 2019, the Bell area enjoyed a listing of approximately 97,000 job openings.
-The ratio of unemployed individuals to the number of open jobs is 1:1, or a job opening for every person.
-High Demand Industries include:
+The ratio of unemployed individuals to the number of open jobs is 1:1, or one job opening for every person who needs one.

 Aggregated job listings from all Internet sources show over 135,000 job listings within 25 miles of Bell.
 In a poverty stricken population, transportation can be problematic; but local and connecting passenger transportation has improved among the ricer communities since 2011.
 Within 5 miles of the center of the City of Bell are an average of 6,000 to 10,000 jobs advertised on any day.